THE TATTOO SUPPLY SHOP TRAIL

 The Art of the Skin is ancient, but there is a sudden surge in demand lately.
-Supply of materials to continuously support the Tattoo Artists have, thus, become important.
-Tattoo Supply is now a major supply-side essential of the world of Tattooing.
+The supply of materials to continuously support the Tattoo Artists has, thus, become important.
+Tattoo Supply shop is now a major supply-side essential in the world of Tattooing.

 Needles and Cartridges

 Needles often determine the quality of work produced by an Artist.
 The Artist must consider what the needle will be used for.
 Most needles are either for Liner or for Shader work.
 They are mostly classified as round, flat, turbo, magnum, and shader.

 There are also some needles for specific uses, such as Cartridge Needles, Textured Needles, and Bugpins.
 Sizes of needles are also important.
 For Lining, it is always better to use the smaller sizes, while the larger sizes are used for Shading.
 The combination of needle type and size allows Artists to reproduce some very complex designs on living human skin.

 Tubes and Tips help the Artists to quickly and accurately insert the needles in their machines.
 While allowing the Artist to achieve proper ink flow, they also assist in the safe cleaning of needles.
 The choice must be such that the tubes and tips must never damage the needles.

 Grips are very important to ensure that the Artist is able to practice with stable hands.
 Whether made of metal or disposable, Grips ensure accurate and repeatable tattooing.

 The Machine is at the heart of the Artist’s equipment.
 It is the equivalent of the paintbrush to the Painter.
 Two types of machines dominate this field, and both basic principles have been around for about the same time.
 The Coil Machine is still the most popular, as it seems to duplicate the ancient ‘stick and pin’ method of tattooing.